There are presently no open calls for submissions.

 - Manuscripts are generally between 45-85 pages.
 Please submit manuscripts that fall within or close to this page count.

-- Use a legible font, and include page numbers on each page and in the table of contents.
+- Use a legible font, include page numbers on each page, and include a table of contents.

 - One poem per page (this means don’t place multiple poems on one page; single poems that are multiple pages in length are fine).